MatheusRabetti/matheusrabetti.github.io/_posts/2016-10-06-github-project.md

 ---
-layout: single
+layout: post
 title: Version Control for data analysis
 description: When and why to use Git on solo data analysis
-tags:
+categories: Data Analysis
-  - Git
+tags: [Git]
 ---

 # Because everyone uses